BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 **What if I want the dialog to be a different length than it already is?**

-To make the effect components you're adding last for a different amount of time than they currently have, like if you're adding a new voice line that's a different length from the effect components you're adding, you'll  need to update them manually 😅 This should probably be a function of the tool I made, but it currently is not.
+To make the effect components you're adding last for a different amount of time than they currently have, like if you're adding a new voice line that's a different length from the effect components you're adding, you'll  need to update them manually.
+This should probably be a function of the tool I made, but it currently is not.

 It's still doable, though!